Massage Therapy Program

 You must attend an Informational Meeting to get all the resources and information you will need to plan and register for classes in the massage program.
 Dates and times of Informational Meetings – held once each term – are on the Massage Therapy Program main page.

 Will classes taken at other community colleges or massage schools transfer to the program?

 The Oregon Board of Massage Therapists (OBMT) determines which courses they will accept toward the minimum hours required for licensure.
 If you have taken courses at another school that you believe fulfill some of these requirements, please contact the Board to determine the hours and subjects you must yet complete and then speak with our Program Coordinator to insure that you register for the most appropriate of Lane's massage courses.

 If I hold a current Oregon license in a health related field, do I have to complete Lane's entire program?

-No, an applicant who currently holds an Oregon license in a health related field can apply for a massage license by State Indorsement.
-The requirement for the written exam is waived, but the applicant must successfully complete a practical exam.
-Transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation are also required.
-Verification of current licensure from the licensing agency and a copy of your current license must be submitted with your application.
+No, an applicant who currently holds an Oregon license in a health-related field can apply for a massage license by State Indorsement.
+The requirement for the written exam is waived, but transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation are required.
+Verification of current licensure from the relevant licensing agency and a copy of your current license must be submitted with your application.